 A Certificate of Alarm provides proof that a monitoring company is protecting a home or business.
 Many insurance companies will provide discounts for users who present valid CoAs as proof of having alarm monitoring service.
-In order to qualify for a CoA from Alarm Grid, you must have central station monitoring service, and you must have completed a successful Walk Test within the past two (2) months.
+In order to qualify for a CoA from Alarm Grid, you must have central station monitoring service, and you must have completed a successful signal test within the past two (2) months.
 We also must have verified that the incoming alarm signals were successfully received by the monitoring station.
 Alarm Grid offers CoAs for intrusion, smoke/fire, temperature/freeze, water/flood, and carbon monoxide (CO) gas.
 The Certificate of Alarm will also indicate which type of communication path is used with the system.
 This may be cellular, internet, or a phone line.
 It is possible to have more than one communication path set up with a system.

 For this FAQ, we will assume that you are already monitored with Alarm Grid.
 Complete the following steps to send a Certificate of Alarm to your insurance agent as proof that your system is receiving central station service:

 1. Complete a verified test.
 In order to generate a valid CoA, you must have completed an alarm test for which Alarm Grid has verified the incoming signals.
 If it has been more than two (2) months since the account was activated, or since signals were last verified, then a new signal test must be completed.
 Once a Certificate has been issued, it will remain valid for one (1) year.
 After that, you will need to perform a new test and have Alarm Grid verify the signals to receive an updated CoA.
 Please note that completing a Walk Test will require you or another party to be on-site with the system.
 This is necessary for faulting the programmed sensors to trigger an alarm report.